Runner tying shoelaces by the front door

 • 1-2 rest days

-This is where people make things harder than they need to be.
+This is where people often make things harder than they need to be.

 • "Easy run.
 Last 10 min steady if legs feel good."